MicrosoftDocs/visualstudio-docs/docs/debugger/autos-and-locals-windows.md

 ## Changing the numeric format of a variable window
 The default numeric format is decimal, but you can change it to hexadecimal.
 Right-click inside a **Locals** or **Autos** window and select **Hexadecimal Display**.
 The change affects all debugger windows.

-## Editing a Value in a Variable Window
+## Editing a value in a Variable window
 You can edit the values of most variables that appear in the **Autos**, **Locals**, **Watch**, and **QuickWatch** windows.
 For information about **Watch** and **QuickWatch** windows, see [Watch and QuickWatch Windows](../debugger/watch-and-quickwatch-windows.md).
 Just double-click the value you want to change and add the new the value.

 You can enter an expression for a value, for example `a + b`.
 The debugger accepts most valid language expressions.